Thomas Hunter (Irish politician): Easter Rising and internment

-Late in 1915, the Military Council of the IRB set the date of The Rising as Easter Sunday.
-This information was not made available to anyone other than the members of that sub-committee, and especially not the IRB Supreme Council leader, Eoin MacNeill.
-With the date set and the wheels starting to be in motion, there remained one further obstacle that may have spoiled their plans.
-James Connolly, leader of the Irish Citizens Army, was making noise that he would strike the first blow before the Irish Volunteers and the IRB.
-In order to quiet him down, and put off imminent arrests by Dublin Castle, a meeting was arranged on 19 January between Connolly and several of the Military Council members, including Patrick Pearse, Tom Clarke, Éamonn Ceannt, Seán Mac Diarmada and Joseph Plunkett.
-This meeting, in a home in Dolphin's Barn, lasted for three days.
-By its end on 22 January, Connolly had become convinced to quiet down on publicly calling for a rising, committed his Citizens Army to the plans and timeline developed by the IRB Military Council, was sworn into the IRB and posted to the Military Council.
-During all this time, none of Connolly’s people knew where he was.
-Upon his return, he remained tight-lipped about it all, including to his close friends and his wife.
-Various stories emerged, including those of his kidnapping by the IRB and his saying he had simply gone “walking in the country”.
+In late 1915, the IRB Military Council fixed Easter Sunday as the date for the planned rising.
+This decision was restricted to members of the Military Council and was not shared with the wider IRB leadership, including Eoin MacNeill.
+Concerns also arose regarding the position of James Connolly, leader of the Irish Citizens Army, who had indicated that he might initiate action independently of the Irish Volunteers and the IRB.

+To address this, a meeting was held on 19 January 1916 between Connolly and members of the Military Council, including Patrick Pearse, Tom Clarke, Éamonn Ceannt, Seán Mac Diarmada and Joseph Plunkett.
+The meeting took place at a private residence in Dolphin's Barn and continued over several days.
+By 22 January, Connolly had agreed to align the Irish Citizens Army with the plans and timetable of the IRB Military Council, was inducted into the IRB, and appointed to the Military Council.
+During this period, Connolly’s absence was not publicly explained, and on his return he did not discuss the meetings.
+Contemporary accounts later produced differing explanations, including claims that he had been detained by the IRB or that he had been absent for personal reasons.

-The details of these meetings appeared to have been shared within the upper ranks of the Volunteers very quickly.
-On 19 January, Hunter was observed, by the Dublin Metropolitan Police (DMP), attending an 8PM meeting at the Irish Volunteers Headquarters, 2 Dawson Street.
-Other attendees included Eoin MacNeill, Herbert ‘Barney’ Mellows, Eoin O'Duffy, Michael J. O'Rahilly, Patrick Pearse, Thomas MacDonagh, Joseph McGuinness, Joseph O'Connor, Joseph Plunkett, Éamon De Valera, Seán Mac Diarmada, Bulmer Hobson, Eamonn Ceannt, JJ "Ginger" O'Connell, Sean Fitzgibbon, Piaras Béaslaí, Con Colbert and Thomas McCarthy.
-Hunter is further identified in the report as working as a Draper’s Assistant at Pim’s Department Store and a Captain in the Volunteers.
-This meeting was significant in that five of the seven Signatories of the Proclamation were present.
-The missing two were Connolly and Clarke.
-Additionally, nearly everyone present would become notable in 20th Century Irish history.
+Information relating to these meetings appears to have circulated within the senior ranks of the Irish Volunteers shortly thereafter.
+On 19 January 1916, Hunter was recorded by the Dublin Metropolitan Police (DMP) as attending an evening meeting at Irish Volunteers headquarters, 2 Dawson Street.
+Other attendees listed in the report included Eoin MacNeill, Herbert ‘Barney’ Mellows, Eoin O'Duffy, Michael J. O'Rahilly, Patrick Pearse, Thomas MacDonagh, Joseph McGuinness, Joseph O'Connor, Joseph Plunkett, Éamon de Valera, Seán Mac Diarmada, Bulmer Hobson, Éamonn Ceannt, JJ "Ginger" O'Connell, Sean Fitzgibbon, Piaras Béaslaí, Con Colbert, and Thomas McCarthy.
+The report identified Hunter as employed as a draper’s assistant at Pim’s Department Store and holding the rank of Captain in the Volunteers.

+The attendance list shows that five of the seven signatories of the Proclamation of the Irish Republic were present.
+James Connolly and Tom Clarke were not recorded as attending.